Redman (rapper): Blackout! 2 & Reggie (2009–2010)

-Mudface, 3Joints (2011–present)
+2011–present: Muddy Waters Too, Mudface and 3 Joints

 In June 2013, Redman announced that his next studio album Muddy Waters 2 would be released in late 2013 via Entertainment One and he would release a mixtape to go along with it, which evolved into an EP titled Muddy Waters 2: The Preload.
 Redman has also confirmed work on Blackout!
 3 with Method Man with recording starting summer 2012, however, recording was pushed back to late 2014.
 Mudface was released on November 13, 2015, with Blackout!
 3 coming out after, and Method Man's long-awaited mixtape and fifth solo album directly following these projects.
 Method Man and Redman are also slated to be working on a long-rumored sequel to their original stoner comedy, How High.
-In a HipHopDX interview in February 2017, Matt "M-80" Markoff confirmed the project, revealed that the sequel will be titled Too High and that he is currently looking to acquire finances for the film.
 An EP called '3 Joints' was released on his Gilla House label in 2020, as further work on other albums continues.

+In 2021, together with producer Chris Pinset, Redman has released "80 Barz" music video that quickly gained almost 3,000,000 views on YouTube.

+On October 7, 2024, Redman shared a cover image to Muddy Waters Too on his social media, hinting at a sequel to his acclaimed album Muddy Waters.
+The album was officially released on December 24, 2024.